 Lite DePalma Greenberg & Afanador won final approval of a $768 million settlement in a nationwide insurance sales practices class action against Massachusetts Mutual Life Insurance Company.
 Lite DePalma Greenberg & Afanador served as Co-Lead Counsel for the Class.
 The settlement, is the third largest insurance sales practices settlement in history.
 It represents the culmination of nearly ten years of litigation in courts around the country.
 Varacallo v.
 Massachusetts Mutual Life Ins.
 Co., 226 F.R.D.
 207 (D.N.J.
 2005).

-Lite DePalma Greenberg obtained a $185 million settlement of a nationwide securities class action against Bristol-Myers Squibb.
-Lite DePalma Greenberg served as liaison counsel for the Class.
+Lite DePalma Greenberg & Afanador obtained a $185 million settlement of a nationwide securities class action against Bristol-Myers Squibb.
+Lite DePalma Greenberg Afanador served as liaison counsel for the Class.
 The settlement was granted final approval by the United States District Court for the District of New Jersey.